How to convert HTML to XPS in C# .NET

 Free Cloud Subscription

 The next important step is a free account subscription on Aspose.Cloud dashboard.
 No credit card or other payment details are required.
-If you have GitHub or Google account, simply Sign Up or, click on the create a new account button and provide the required information.
+If you have a GitHub or Google account, simply Sign Up or, click on the create a new account button and provide the required information.
 Now login to the dashboard using credentials and expand the Applications section from the dashboard and scroll down towards the Client Credentials section to see Client ID and Client Secret details.

 Image 3:- Client Credentials at Aspose.Cloud dashboard.